 2. I drank more water

 3. I moved away from my computer screen frequently

-Standing may not be an option at your place of employment, so set alerts on your cell phone, desk clock or calendar within your email system every 20-30 minutes, to remind you to break away from staring at your computer screen.
+Standing may not be an option at your place of employment, so set alerts on your cell phone, desk clock or calendar within your email system every 20-30 minutes, to remind yourself to break away from staring at the computer screen.

 Aging is no fun.
-Time is at a premium but so is maintaining good health by exercising and eating fairly decent.
+Time is at a premium but so is maintaining good health by exercising and trying to eating decent.

-It’s tough eating well in the genetically modified food era currently lived in.
-I’m an old fart now, so I must make small changes in what I eat and how much I eat, to keep my weight from ballooning.
+It’s tough eating well in the genetically modified food era we currently live in.
+I’m an old fart now, so any small change I can make in what I eat and how much I eat will keep my weight from ballooning.